garykac/woven/docs/spell-list.md

 ### Dispel
 ```
-@ .
+@ . .
+. . .
-.
+. .
 X
 ```
 Element: Fire

 Category: Starter, Eye Other Attack

-When cast: Remove all Eyes at one of your Eye's location.
-Consume this Eye.
+When cast: Consume one of your Eyes to remove all Eyes at that location.

 ### Disperse Magic
 ```